Harshavardhan2903/Spider_CyberSecurity_task2/README.md

 >>>dmesg | tail
 >>>

+4)finally to remove the module
+>>sudo rmmod time_module.ko

 #Instruction for the second linux module task

 have to get syscall table address and then get execve(which executes programs) address and hook it

 procedure:

->since my linux version is 5.18 ( above 5.7) cannot get syscall table address directly . so used kprobes method .
+1)since my linux version is 5.18 ( above 5.7) cannot get syscall table address directly . so used kprobes method .
->after getting , we first disable write protection and then hook the execve call with a variant of ours then again enable write protection .
+2)fter getting , we first disable write protection and then hook the execve call with a variant of ours then again enable write protection .
->and when exiting we again put it back to original syscall .
+3)and when exiting we again put it back to original syscall .

 >>>sudo insmod task2.c